waynegraham/registry.clir.org/_projects/2013-tolton-tibesar-and-quincy-university-the-catholic-r.md

 ---
 layout: project
-title: "Tolton, Tibesar and Quincy University: the Catholic Response to Racism"
+title: Tolton, Tibesar and Quincy University: the Catholic Response to Racism
 ---